PrestaShop/prestashop-specs/content/1.7/back-office/catalog/discount/cart-rules-listing.md

 - Status - you can filer the Enabled - Yes or Disabled - No cart rule statuses.
 - Search - execution of the search action in filtering
 - You can use checkboxes, if you manage to select the rule separately and use for example Bulk Actions for managing the rule.
-- You can edit the cart rule separately by clicking Edit, and then if you like to delete it just click the arrow button near Edit > Delete.